mynodebtc/mynode_docs/docs/lightning/zap.md

   </figure>
 </center>

 Select "Connect" and click Next.
-Now, open the myNode GUI and go to the LND Connect page.
+Now, open the MyNode GUI and go to the LND Connect page.
 Copy the LND Connect URL from the "gRPC Local IP" tab.
 Paste the URL into the Connection String box in Zap.

 <center>
   <figure>